About Teddy

 Offering (2021)

-My recent paintings have been inspired by the unknown and the unknowable.
+These paintings are inspired by the unknown and the unknowable.

 Themes include nature as a guide and source of personal healing.
 Some of my paintings take